freesewing/freesewing/markdown/dev/reference/backend/api/rbac/en.md

 We offer more fine-grained control over the permission level when authenticating with API keys.
-When you create an API key, you can choose any permissing level that is equal or lower than your own role's permission level.
+When you create an API key, you can choose any permissioning level that is equal or lower than your own role's permission level.

 This allows you to -- for example -- generate an API key that only have read access to your data.

 ## Permission levels

-The table below lists the priviledge of all levels as well as their corresponding <small><small><b>`role`</b></small></small>
+The table below lists the privilege of all levels as well as their corresponding <small><small><b>`role`</b></small></small>

 | Level  | Abilities | <small><small>`user`</small></small> | <small><small>`bughunter`</small></small> | <small><small>`support`</small></small> | <small><small>`admin`</small></small> |